Abdullah-F/trip_back_end/README.md

 I used rspec, factorybot, and faker for in the testing suite of this app, a long with sidekiq and aasm to help test workers and model stauses. all tests are written for the app in advance followin a the TDD approach of writin tests before writing the actual code and following the red-green cycle. please move to the how to run the app section to know how to run it and as well how to run the tests.
+I was lazy to test the serializers just for the sake of keeping it simple as it is a demo app.